Last Updated on March 10, 2021 by Julia Wilson

 As you can see from the image at the end of this section taken from Harpers Weekly dated January 28, 1872, the Persian didn’t always have a flat (brachycephalic) face.
-It is claimed the Peke-faced Persian arose from a red tabby Persians which gave them a more extreme ‘peke-faced’ appearance similar to the Pekinese dog.
-However, reference to the Peke Faced Persian is made in Cats and all About Them by L. H. Fairchild and Helen D. Fairchild from 1946 where they write:
+It is claimed the Peke-faced Persian arose from a red tabby Persians which gave them a more extreme ‘peke-faced‘ appearance similar to the Pekinese dog.
+However, a reference to the Peke Faced Persian is made in Cats and All About Them by L. H. Fairchild and Helen D. Fairchild from 1946 where they write:

 The Peke-faced Persian was registered as a separate breed with the CFA and had a more extreme look, however due to health concerns they fell out of favour in the 1990s.

-Since the Frances Simpson era great improvements have taken place in the Blue Persian cat.
+Since the Frances Simpson era, great improvements have taken place in the Blue Persian cat.
 His coat is now a more pleasing colour, and the contours of the face and nose have altered.
 The first Blue Persians were rather dark and slatey in colour, but today’s cats are really blue, varying in depth according to the breeding.

 The long nose, so noticeable on these cats in the old cat books, is a bad feature, for the nose should be short and broad and the cheeks full.
 The peke-like face, so much fancied in the U.S.A., is not quite right according to our standards, though there are some breeders that applaud it, not fully understanding that the peke-like face is an uncomfortable set-up for cats, sometimes causing running nose and eyes.

-Glancing through old advertisements of stud cats, it would seem that in the early twenties the snub-nosed Blue Persian, and the light-coated one had begun to make a hit.
+Glancing through old advertisements of stud cats, it would seem that in the early twenties the snub-nosed Blue Persian and the light-coated one had begun to make a hit.